 Various disease annotations are included from OncoMD, GWAS, ClinVar, SNPedia.
 In addition, the tool also compares the variant with several published personal genomes and common variation databases – dbSNP, 1000-genomes, HapMap.
 It accepts input in variant call format (vcf) and 23andMe format.
 VariMAT is capable of annotating several thousand variants in minutes.
 It also generates several tables and plots that can be used for publications.

-Designing primer for experimental validation is one most frequent task performed by a biologist.
-Primer designing involve several steps and is a time consuming process.
-PrimeMe is a web-based toolkit to simplify and speed up the primer designing process.
+Designing primer for experimental validation is one most frequent tasks performed by a biologist.
+Primer designing involves several steps and is a time consuming process.
+PrimeMe is a web-based tool kit to simplify and speed up the primer designing process.

 It also includes 5.5 million SNP coordinates from snp135 database.
 Users can design primer for either the complete gene region or exonic regions.
-While designing the primer user can set primer conditions and primer type – PCR or Primer walking.
-The result for primer design is displayed in both graphical and tabular format with SNP being highlighted in the primer sequences, if any.
+While designing the primer, user can set primer conditions and primer type – PCR or Primer walking.
+The result for primer design is displayed in both graphical and tabular format with SNP, if any, being highlighted in the primer sequences.
 A link to the UCSC In-Silico PCR is provided to find the number of products the primer set would provide.
 One could also filter out the primers if a SNP is present in the first 3 bases in the primer 5' end.
 The complete result can be downloaded as a text file.
 Results can also be saved in the PrimeMe database for future use.

 De Novo genome and transcriptome assembly generates several thousands of contigs.
 It is very important to perform comprehensive annotation of predicted genes and transcripts.
 The CANoPI annotation pipeline is designed to automate annotation of the contig with various databases.
 CANoPI results include BLASTX search result, similarity with known proteins at NCBI, Gene Ontology (GO) summary, UniProt annotation and species overlap summary.
 The pipeline generates several statistical charts and tables required for publication.